jokesterfr/cvlyzer/README.md

 # CVlyzer

+> **DISCLAIMER**: This project is now **archived**.
+It used to be fun, but it is the exact opposite of what could be called KISS software 😅.
+>
-> **DISCLAIMER**: this project is archived.
-It was fun, but the perfect opposite of what could be called a KISS software 😅.
-Limiting the end result was not worse the journey of using old techs for fun.
-Finally a much better approach nowadays is to develop the web pages and export-to-pdf with a web browser.
-Simple as that.
-Feel free to reach my [porfolio project](https://github.com/jokesterfr/portfolio) or my website: https://clementdesiles.fr
+> The result didn’t justify the journey of using old techs just for fun.
+Nowadays, a much better approach is to develop web pages and export them to PDF using a browser — simple as that.
+>
+> Feel free to check out my [portfolio project](https://github.com/jokesterfr/portfolio) or visit my website: https://clementdesiles.fr

 Generates your CV as a PDF and Web page out of a simple XML.